sstarko/BarkleySoundKelpDiversity2019/README.md

 # BarkleySoundKelpDiversity2019

 This is the data and code repository for Starko et al (2019).
 "Environmental heterogeneity mediates scale-dependent biodiversity loss in intertidal kelp communties."
-PLoS ONE.

 Two R scripts are included.
 One for proportional odds modeling and plotting of ordinal mosaic plots ("Ordinal_regressions.R") and the other for all remaining analyses ("KelpDiversityCode.R")